 A. Without knowing how long you overstayed your status in the US, it is difficult to know what your rights are in terms of returning to the US.
 Generally if you overstayed in the US for 180 days or more, you are are subject to an automatic 3 year bar.
 If you subsequently apply for a US Visitor Visa (B-1/B-2), you have to disclose on the application form your overstay in the US.
 If you fail to do so, you could be charged with misrepresentation and be subject to a 5 year bar or more.
 However, there is hope!
 If you are subject to an overstay bar, you can still apply for a Waiver of inadmissibility to the US and be admitted despite your overstay in the US.
 The US Waiver process would delay your US Visa application but it is often the solution for applicants with prior immigration violations.
 More info on Overstaying on your US Visa.

 Have you Overstayed your Visa?

-Contact us for a consultation to discuss your options or fill out our free immigration assessment form located on the left of this page, and we will get back to you within one business day!
+Contact us for a consultation to discuss your options or fill out our free immigration assessment form and we will get back to you within one business day!

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.